Samantha Arellano

-Samantha Arellano Duron (born 21 August 1995) is a Mexican professional footballer who currently plays as a midfielder for Club Tijuana (women) in the Liga MX Femenil.
+Samantha Arellano Duron (born 21 August 1995) is a Mexican professional footballer who plays as a midfielder.

 Early life

-Born in Tijuana, Mexico, Samantha Arellano attended San Ysidro High School in San Diego, California where she became two-time South Bay League Champion under the coaching of Kristina Hernandez and Julio Diaz from 2009 to 2013.
-During her time with the San Ysidro cougars, Arellano became the top scoring soccer player for the women's soccer team registering 96 goals during her four years of varsity soccer.
+Born in Tijuana, Mexico, Arellano attended San Ysidro High School in San Diego, California where she became two-time South Bay League champion from 2009 to 2013.
+During her time with the Cougars, she became the top scoring soccer player for the women's soccer team, registering 96 goals during her four years of varsity soccer.
 Arellano was recognized as MVP her sophomore, junior, and senior year by her team and the South Bay League Conference and won All-Conference Academic honors.

 Arellano also played for the San Diego United club from 2011 to 2013.
-During her time with the club, Arellano participated in the 2012 FIFA U-17 Women's World Cup representing Mexico Women's National Under-17 football team.
-After her participation, Samantha Arellano was offered to be part of the UC Riverside Highlanders Women's Soccer team to compete in the NCAA Division I Big West Conference intercollegiate competition.
+During this time, she participated in the 2012 FIFA U-17 Women's World Cup representing Mexico.
+After her participation, Arellano was offered to be part of the UC Riverside Highlanders women's Soccer team to compete in the NCAA Division I Big West Conference intercollegiate competition.

-University
+College career

-Arellano began her participation with the UC Riverside Highlanders Women's Soccer team in 2013 where she saw her first action and first start in the team's season-opening, 3-2 loss to UNLV.
-Later on she picked up her first assist on a goal against San Jose State University on August 25, 2013.
+Arellano began her participation with the UC Riverside Highlanders Women's Soccer team in 2013 where she saw her first action and first start in the team's season-opening 3-2 loss to UNLV.
+She picked up her first assist against San Jose State University on August 25, 2013.
 During the Big West Conference, Arellano recorded a goal and an assist in the 3-1 victory over California State University, Northridge, scored the only goal in the 3-1 loss to California Polytechnic State University, and finished second on the team in points, goals and assists.
 The Big West named her to the All-Conference Honorable Mention Team, while College Sports Madness named her to the All-Conference, Second Team.
-During her sophomore year, College Sports Madness named her to the Big West Preseason All-Conference First Team, scored goals in the Highlanders first two matches of the season—a 3-0 victory over Grand Canyon University and a 4-2 win over Northern Arizona University—and was named to the Big West All-Academic Team.
-In Arellano's third season with the highlanders, she recorded the first multi-goal match of her collegiate career in a 2-0 victory at the University of South Dakota and was named to the Big West All-Academic Team.
-Arellano finished up her college soccer in 2016 leaving with two assists in the 3-0 victory against the University of Houston.
-By June 2017, she completed a Bachelor of Arts (B.A.) in Psychology, from the University of California, Riverside.
+During her sophomore year, College Sports Madness named her to the Big West Preseason All-Conference First Team, scored in the Highlanders' first two matches of the season—a 3-0 victory over Grand Canyon University and a 4-2 win over Northern Arizona University—and was named to the Big West All-Academic Team.
+In Arellano's third season, she recorded the first multi-goal match of her collegiate career in a 2-0 victory at the University of South Dakota and was named to the Big West All-Academic Team.
+Arellano finished her college career in 2016 with two assists in the 3-0 victory against the University of Houston.
+By June 2017, she completed a Bachelor of Arts (B.A.) in psychology, from the University of California, Riverside.